 They create surveys for third-party companies so they can learn more about how consumers will respond to advertisements and products that have yet to be released to the public.

-For example, I have an account on more than 30 survey companies, which email me regularly when they have a survey for me to take.
+For example, I have accounts with more than 30 survey companies, which email me regularly when they have a survey for me to take.

 There are companies that have a ton of surveys for me to take each day, while others only send me a survey each month.